A guide to living in Victoria Park

 On offer in the area are some truly special three and four storey Victorian terraced houses overlooking the park, although hard to get hold of, these are some of the most exclusive properties in East London.
 Alternatively, the surrounding areas of Victoria Park have amassed a network of modern apartments and flats offering great value for money.

 The Palm Tree is a pub just a short walk away in Mile End, full of old fashioned and nostalgic features.
 If you go for a drink at the weekend, be prepared to be treated to some classic jazz and swing music delivered by stylish crooners.
-If you stroll down a little further you can discover the Arianna Restaurant, a colourfully decorated eatery with a mix of Persian and Afghan cuisine.

 The Ginger Pig is a butchers in Victoria Park Village with an excellent array of meats and poultry.
 We especially endorse the assortment of homemade chutneys – a treat of the highest order.